There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Grade: B- (82pts)

 The filmmakers clearly had a lot of fun making Hotel Transylvania 3: Summer Vacation.
-While it has a fairly predictable storyline, and cheesy finish, it is absolutely packed with unique comedy that will keep adults chuckling and kids entertained.
-The unique style came mostly from the monsters, and all the creative and silly ways that the filmmakers played around with these characters.
-The filmmakers clearly enjoyed playing around with these concepts and audiences will enjoy seeing them.
+While it had a fairly predictable storyline, and a ridiculously cheesy finish, it was absolutely packed with unique comedy that will keep adults chuckling and kids entertained.
+The unique style came mostly from the monsters, and all of the creative and silly ways that the filmmakers played around with these characters.
+The filmmakers clearly enjoyed playing around with these concepts and audiences will enjoy seeing it.
+Dracula and his small gang of monsters were a lot of fun, and the filmmakers threw in plenty of new unique concepts—such as the Gremlin Airline—that will have audiences enjoying themselves.
+Unfortunately, the filmmakers struggled to write for Mavis and Johnny, but it was an issue that will be easily overlooked by kids.
+It was not the funniest or most well-written kids movie out there, but it was a decently entertaining kids movie.